 Do you want all requests to change the regular schedule to be communicated via email?
 Do you only want to be contacted by the other parent between 9am and 5pm?
 These things may sound extreme, but in high-conflict situations, they can be extremely beneficial.

 Do you want to have all communication through a third-party application, such as Our Family Wizard?
 If so, indicate it in the custody agreement.
-Example language for incorporating the use of Our Family Wizard into the custody agreement can be found here.
+Example language for incorporating the use of Our Family Wizard into custody agreements can be found here.

 Do you want to set up parameters for how often Parent A can contact the child while they are with Parent B?
 This would apply to young children who do not have a personal cell phone.